IPEM/ASIL_HybridEngine/README.md

 - Place the "IPEM_Hybrid_Source.amxd" on each track with a sound source; configure as needed (see workshop)
   - <img src="/images/source_2.jpg">
   - Includes input selection options (mouse, circle, mocap, osc, ...)
+  - Use abletons' automation recording to record trajectories!

+## TODO
+- OSC input for sources & listeners
+- Backwards compatibility with envelop4live ("outside of our lab"-support)
+-